zhehaoli1999/Red-black-tree-and-tree-visualization/README.md

 ## How to draw the tree
 ![](./imgs/tree2.png)

-Here is the image of the interval tree that drawn using graphviz.
+Here is the image of a interval tree drawn using graphviz.

 For example, the meaning of ``(8,9)|9|26`` is ``interval|size|max``